wildajet/scripts/README.md

 scripts
 =======

 Scripts from throughout the years.
+Use at your own risk!